Our Programs and Services

 Adult day care, for those not requiring 24-hour care, is available at some locations, as is respite care, to provide temporary care to a patient and a brief break for the person who is their normal caregiver.
 Most facilities also offer end of life care.

-Many facilities bring the local communities into the nursing home via volunteers, visits from school children, and church groups.
+Many facilities bring the local communities into their skilled nursing facilities via volunteers, visits from school children, and church groups.
 Some even offer on-site child day care.
 MCFs also traditionally involve the families of residents in various activities, such as holiday parties.

-We hope that you will look closely at the information provided on each individual web page for the thirty-five (35) Medical Care Facilities in Michigan.
-Refer to the Service Location tab on our Home Page to find facilities in
+We hope that you will look closely at the information provided on each individual web page for the 35 Michigan County Medical Care Facilities.